Unlocking the value of SD-WAN with flexibility, security and service assurance

 Flexibility of SD-WAN gateways and Hybrid WAN support

 Depending upon the business goals of the enterprise, each SD-WAN branch gateway would have the flexibility to connect to multiple transport networks whether that is multiple IP/MPLS transport networks, or a combination of IP/MPLS, Internet access, or even LTE.
 This flexibility allows for a Hybrid WAN infrastructure enabling an active/active multi-link resiliency model that increases the capacity of each site.
-With a proper Hybrid WAN configuration, a policy-based, per-application automated routing scheme can be implemented to dynamically select the optimal WAN link for each application optimised for performance and cost.
+With a proper Hybrid WAN configuration, a policy-based, per-application automated routing scheme can be implemented to dynamically select the optimal WAN link for each application optimized for performance and cost.

 Support for staggered migration schedules